broadwaylab/vcard/README.md

 [![License](https://img.shields.io/cocoapods/l/vcard.svg?style=flat)](http://cocoapods.org/pods/vcard)
 [![Platform](https://img.shields.io/cocoapods/p/vcard.svg?style=flat)](http://cocoapods.org/pods/vcard)

+##

+vCard is a work in process.
+DO NOT USE!

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.